 Sounds like the servant leader is a fairly progressive coach.
 Someone who would stand ahead of the coaching curve today.
 So, its amazing to learn that he wrote it over 50 years ago and that it stands the test of time.

 What I love about the list of important qualities is that they are instrumental in the greater search for fulfillment.
 Human interaction, the ability to connect, communicate, collaborate and conquer is part of our DNA!
 Our survival hinges on it.
 As technological advances arrive and as companies morph and mold in a bid to find success, the importance of the human element remains constant.
 As sure as the sun rises and sets, there is always an opportunity to coach up.
-Quitting is not an option.
+A coach worth his or her salt looks relishes the chance to coach no matter the circumstances.

 Coaching and leadership is all about finding a way.
 To serve others.